mislavcimpersak/awesome-dev-fun/README.md

 - [Cloud to butt](https://github.com/panicsteve/cloud-to-butt) - Chrome extension that replaces occurrences of 'the cloud' with 'my butt'.
 - [Outcognito Mode](https://github.com/hrldcpr/outcognito-mode) - Incognito Mode for extroverts.
 - [NonAd Block](https://chrome.google.com/webstore/detail/nonad-block/mjdphmpknkepficogfmnfhabmlngggip?hl=en-US) - Blocks any content that is not an ad.
+- [Youtube Notch Mode](https://chrome.google.com/webstore/detail/youtube-notch-mode/fiklbelmepfnpojheaklfnhfhbfkmibb) - Youtube Notch Mode is a chrome extension that adds the ugly, black cut out seen at the top of the iPhone X to every Youtube video.
+Why?
+Because it's more beautiful.

 ## CLI